lucylow/Covid_Control/README.md

     print ('R is installed!')
 """
 (The first line is not required if you are embedding this code snippet in an existing script.)

 ---

+## Predictive Machine Learning

+All the models discussed so far are predictive: Based on knowledge of the populations and the epidemic, and the data so far about its progress in different populations and efforts to contain it, they estimate how the disease will progress in the future.

+ By themselves, these models do not make recommendations, or prescriptions, of what NPIs would be most effective.

+---